- ACCOUNT OPENING

 NRIs – Who invest in India and want to insulate themselves from currency risk

-Arbitrageurs – Who want to take benefit of price difference on various exchanges
+Arbitrageurs – who want to take benefit of the price difference on various exchanges

 Hedgers – Who want to hedge Export / Imports or Foreign exchange Loans